Sunday, August 31, 2025

 For those who are versed with the current TCG era (including the modern TCGP), they work with 10 types: Colorless, Leaf, Fire, Water, Lightning, Fighting, Psychic, Dragon, Darkness, and Metal.
 There is quite a bit of "subsuming" of main series types with these types - for example, Bug is subsumed in Leaf, Ice is subsumed in Water, and Ghost is subsumed in Psychic.
 Fairy had also been included in past years as a type, but its expected members are now just subsumed under different types (examples are Wigglytuff in Colorless and Gardevoir in Psychic).
 The narrowing down of types here seems to work well and explains its persistence.

 Meanwhile, Pokémon Unite does have "types" too, although they're not all prominent; they can be seen in the screens that deal with emblems and their collection.
-The "types" are Red, Green, Blue, Yellow, Black, White, Gray, Purple, Pink, and Brown - 10 of them, all based on colors rather than elementals.
+The "types" are Red, Green, Blue, Yellow, Black, White, Gray, Purple, Pink, Navy, and Brown - 11 of them, all based on colors rather than elementals.
 As would be expected, there are similar subsuming processes here, only with a few differences (like the Pink "type", which is an obvious nod to Fairy, while there is a bit of "vagueness" for dragons, proper or otherwise).
-It's even simpler yet seems to demand as much of the systematics of TCG.
+It's comparably simple yet seems to demand as much of the systematics of TCG.

 Given the above, it seems that when narrowing down the types, the essentially persistent and necessary ones are the "common" and "starter" types - the ones that pertain or relate to Grass, Fire, Water, and Electric, plus Normal as a supplement.
 The qualities of darkness and metallicity are also an apparent modern persistence.
 The other types have some leeway for narrowing down in their regard, especially dragons - again, proper or otherwise - which even in regular Pokémon parlance are a source of contention.
 These types may be slightly superfluous.